Distributed Strain Measurement of a Large-Scale Reinforced Concrete Beam-Column Assembly under Cyclic Loading

-G. Chen et al., "Distributed Strain Measurement of a Large-Scale Reinforced Concrete Beam-Column Assembly under Cyclic Loading," Proceedings of the SPIE 2005 Smart Structures and Materials Conference, SPIE -- The International Society for Optical Engineering, Jun 2005.
+G. Chen et al., "Distributed Strain Measurement of a Large-Scale Reinforced Concrete Beam-Column Assembly under Cyclic Loading," Proceedings of SPIE - Sensors and Smart Structures Technologies for Civil, Mechanical, and Aerospace Systems (2005, San Diego, CA), vol. 5765, no. PART 1, pp. 516-527, SPIE -- The International Society for Optical Engineering, Jun 2005.

 Civil, Architectural and Environmental Engineering